nmxmxh/master-ovasabi/WHITE_PAPER.md

 - **Sensor and Actor Services**: We will introduce new first-class service types: `Sensor Services` and `Actor Services`.
 Sensor services will be responsible for ingesting, normalizing, and publishing data from a vast array of physical sensors—such as cameras, LiDAR, industrial IoT devices, and environmental monitors—onto the Nexus event bus.
 Actor services will consume these events and translate them into physical actions, controlling everything from robotic arms and autonomous vehicles to smart-grid components and factory machinery.

 - **Industrial Communication Protocols**: To ensure broad compatibility with existing hardware and industrial systems, INOS will extend its communication fabric to natively support standard protocols like `MQTT` and `OPC-UA` alongside gRPC.
 This will allow INOS to act as a universal translator and orchestration layer for complex cyber-physical systems.
+- **Industrial Communication Protocols**: To ensure broad compatibility with existing hardware and industrial systems, INOS will extend its communication fabric to natively support standard protocols like `MQTT` [@mqtt_v5] and `OPC-UA` alongside gRPC.
+This will allow INOS to act as a universal translator and orchestration layer for complex cyber-physical systems.

 - **Services for the Physical World**: With these new capabilities, the INOS service model can be extended to new domains.
 The same patterns used to coordinate microservices can be used to orchestrate fleets of autonomous robots, manage smart factories, or optimize complex logistics for service industries.
 INOS will provide the secure, real-time, and auditable communication fabric that these next-generation applications require, bridging the gap between the digital and physical worlds.